notionparallax/sensicorn/indoorSoftware/Documentation-S3-USB.md

 	<pre>	sudo python read.py </pre>

 ##Writing to Neopixel
+Using WS2812 and DigiUSB library (see S3-write_np.ino in Arduin Code folder) The
+###Too many sheep not enough RAM

 Cannot write to neopixel with DigiUSB library and adafruit_Neopixel library as they seem to be incompatible, potentially a RAM problem.

 See this [github issue](https://github.com/digistump/DigisparkExamplePrograms/issues/4) for detail.

-Our RGB LED is the WS2812B or SK6812RGB

-##Too many sheep not enough RAM